Order of Parfaite Amitié

-The Order of Parfaite Amitié (Orden de Parfaite Amitié; literally meaning the 'Order of Perfect Friendship') is a dynastic order of knighthood of the princely House of Thurn and Taxis.
+The Order of Parfaite Amitié (Orden de Parfaite Amitié; literally "Order of Perfect Friendship") is a dynastic order of knighthood of the princely House of Thurn and Taxis.

 History

 The order was founded during the reign of Alexander Ferdinand, 3rd Prince of Thurn and Taxis, as the supreme order of the princely house.
 Karl Anselm, 4th Prince of Thurn and Taxis, then reformed the order and was able to formally transmit it to descendants to this day.
 With the abolition of the principalities of the Confederation of the Rhine by the acts of 12 July 1806, the order's value became related to the dynasty, and it is to be given to members who have turned 18 years of age.